-8. After documentation is collected, the analysis is ready to be done.
+8. After documentation is collected, the underwriting analysis is ready to be done.

-10. Finally you are ready to be issued a pre-approval.
+10. Finally a pre-approval is ready.
 You will most likely have questions on the pre-approval and need time to go over those questions.
 Everyone needs to remember that this entire process has a human involved at every step; it’s not as if it is fully automated.
 There are too many rules to fully automate the process.
 A loan processor, mortgage loan officer and an underwriter are all not going to drop everything because you are calling for a pre-approval at 4 p.m. and have to have it done to get an offer in on a house by 6 p.m. that evening.